James Outman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.

-- The Cubs have the sixth-ranked team ERA among all league pitching staffs (3.75).
+- The Cubs' 3.75 team ERA ranks seventh across all league pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- Cubs pitchers combine to allow 11 home runs (0.9 per game), the fourth-fewest in the league.

-- The Cubs will send Taillon (0-2) to the mound for his third start of the season.
+- Smyly (0-1) takes the mound for the Cubs to make his third start this season.

-- The righty last appeared on Sunday against the Texas Rangers, when he threw five innings, allowing three earned runs while giving up six hits.
+- His last time out was on Monday against the Seattle Mariners, when the left-hander went five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.